boundless-xyz/zkc/README.md

 Each epoch's new emissions are allocated to two external contracts for distribution.

 **75% goes to Provers generating ZK proofs**.
 Submitting _Proofs of Verifiable Work_ (PoVW) entitles provers to a portion of emitted ZKC.
+Note: the _Proof of Verifiable Work_ rewards contract is *not* in this repo- it is in the Boundless repo.

 **25% goes to ZKC stakers**.
 Staking ZKC for veZKC entitles holders to a portion of emitted ZKC.
+This contract is in `src/rewards/StakingRewards.sol`

 Emissions occur at the end of each epoch.